Mirkiux/MITxDASS/README.md

 # MITxDASS
-Exercises and prolem sets of the course Data Analysis for Social Scientists lectured at MITx
+Exercises and problem sets of the course Data Analysis for Social Scientists lectured at MITx